Ontario Teachers, Unitas team up for Infastech bid-sources

 Along with many Western pension plans, Teachers’ is actively seeking opportunities for direct investments to increase its share of profits as they face the need to provide pensions for ageing populations.

-CVC Capital Partners and Standard Chartered’s private equity arm have hired Bank of America and Goldman Sachs to sell Infastech, after buying it for about $350 million to $400 million in 2010.
+CVC Capital Partners CVC.UL and Standard Chartered’s (STAN.L) private equity arm have hired Bank of America (BAC.N) and Goldman Sachs (GS.N) to sell Infastech, after buying it for about $350 million to $400 million in 2010.

-With second-round bids due next week, Unitas is teaming up with Teachers’ as it faces a potential rival strategic bid from Stanley Black & Decker.
+With second-round bids due next week, Unitas is teaming up with Teachers’ as it faces a potential rival strategic bid from Stanley Black & Decker (SWK.N).

 Unitas declined comment.
 Teachers’ could not immediately be reached for comment.
-Sources were not authorised to speak to the media.
+Sources were not authorized to speak to the media. ($1 = 1.0188 Canadian dollars) ($1 = 1.2527 New Zealand dollars)

+Reporting by Stephen Aldred and Prakash Chakravarti; Editing by Denny Thomas and Ryan Woo